-Amelia Medical Associates offers comprehensive care for patients of all ages, from infants to senior adults.
+Amelia Medical Associates offers comprehensive care for adults.
 This includes well-woman care, ongoing care for men, annual and pre-surgical physicals, college and sports physicals, and management of ongoing medical conditions such as high blood pressure, diabetes and high cholesterol.

 885 Kempsville Road Suite #320

 phone: (757) 955-2828